-3. Enter the company code provided to you and the debt account pay-to information for Missouri Child Support Services Division will automatically update.
-You will need to enter your case number as the account number.
+3. Enter the company code: MOchild and the debt account pay-to information for Missouri Child Support Services Division will automatically update.
+You will need to enter your case number as the debt account number.

-4. Enter the micropayment (ex: $0.50) that you approve to be set aside with every transaction you make.
+4. Set the micropayment (anything $0.50 or greater) that you approve to be added with every transaction you make.

-After that, your account setup is complete and you can start paying off your child support using SpenDebt.
-Each month, SpenDebt will combine all of your micropayments and send a one-time, monthly payment to the child support agency on your behalf.
+After that, your account setup is complete and you can start paying off your child support using SpenDebt!
+Each month, SpenDebt will combine all of your micropayments and send a one-time, monthly payment to the child support agency on your behalf – automatically.

 SpenDebt provides a dashboard for you to monitor your progress 24/7 and to make changes that meet your financial needs.
-You will be able to see how much money was applied to your child support debt over time.
+You will be able to see how much money was applied to your child support debt every month.